My low carb experience continues! My goal is to never stop eating this way.

 By the time I got to the 7th month, my diet seemed to have taken a radical shift from the classical Ketogenic Diet.
 Let’s remember, the Keto diet wasn’t developed for weight loss, it was developed to reduce seizures in epileptic children, weight loss was just a side effect.
 I started eating this way to lose weight and escape morbid obesity.

 In month 7, I was no longer eating to reach my target macro numbers.
 The only macro that I left unchanged was carbohydrates.
 I still eat 20 grams of carbs, or less, per day.
-Controlling my carb intake is, for me, the one of the keys to my Keto diet fat loss.
+Controlling my carb intake is, for me, one of the keys to my Keto diet fat loss.

 By month 7, I had cut my intake of extra dietary fats, meaning I didn’t go out of my way to add fat to my diet.
 My dietary fat was coming from the foods I ate.
-The theory that led my to this was based on basic fat metabolism.
+The theory that led me to this was based on basic fat metabolism.

 If I provided my body with lots of dietary fat, it didn’t really need to access as much of my stored fat for energy.
 That sounded logical to me.
 I wanted access to my stored energy/fat, so I cut out the extra fat, like the Bullet Proof coffees I started my day with.
 Now I just have black coffee.
 I also started to eat more protein.